 I get called regularly with the question, "How much to size my wedding ring?"
 Personally I want to see it first.

-Your ring’s condition is a part of the cost of sizing.
-Just like when you take your car in because it’s pulling left and in a general check they find out your brake pads are just about worn out, a jeweler can see things that may need to be dealt with.
+Your ring's condition is a part of the cost of sizing.
+Just like when you take your car in because it's pulling left.
+In the general check your mechanic may find out your brake pads are just about worn out.
+They didn't break because you brought it in, but you might be peeved that his bid just got bigger because of your brake pads.
+A jeweler can see things that may need to be dealt with, once a close up inspection is done.
+So a quick, "That might cost around $75.00," could prove to be more when other repairs besides the sizing show up on close inspection.

 There is no master price list for ring sizing.
 I actually tried to make one for internal use.
 It ended up being pretty useless so I just bid each ring as it comes.